nfagerlund/eardogger/README.md

 Bookmarks are like wood-space bookmarks, not browser bookmarks.
 That is: they're independent of their URL, and their URL changes over their lifespan.

 Bookmarks are identified by a URL prefix.
 Think of the prefix as identifying "this book."
 If a URL matches that prefix, then it's in _this book,_ and the bookmark can be moved to that spot.
-If not, then it's in a different book, which has a different bookmark (or no bookmark) in it.
+If not, then it's in a different book, which has a different bookmark in it (or no bookmark).

 If a URL matches multiple bookmarks' prefixes, they'll both get moved to that location on update.
 This is semi-intentional, because I can sorta see a use for it.